Clean Indoor Air Act FAQs

 Q: How is it determined whether a civil or criminal penalty or enforcement action would be taken?

 Answer: A violation of the rules and regulations may result in a civil penalty assessed by the Board of Health.
 A violation of the Act may result in a criminal penalty as prosecuted by local law enforcement.

 Q: If a worksite licensed by the Board of Health is found to be in violation of the regulations, is the worksite as an entity liable or are the individual employees liable?

 Answer: Employers or persons in charge violate the law if they allow smoking where it is prohibited by the law.
 “Person in charge” means any person who has responsibility because of ownership, proprietorship, or management of a place that is open to or frequented by the public.
 Complaints of violations are tracked and investigated in accordance with Department of Health protocol.
 In addition to the assessment of civil penalties, the Arkansas Board of Health reserves the right to revoke the license of any entity for which it has licensing authority.
 This is similar to other violations for which the Board of Health may revoke a license, whether due to the action of the owner or of the person in charge.

 Q: Who can I call if a worksite routinely does not enforce the no-smoking law?

-Answer: The Department of Health provides a toll free number (1-800-235-0002) and website where complaints may be filed, and where additional information may be found.
+Answer: The Department of Health can provide assistance to locations that are not routinely enforcing the no-smoking law.
+Complaints may be filed online.
 In addition, complaint forms may be obtained from ADH local health units and county offices and returned by mail.